arttujo/thesis/README.md

 - Because of poor choises regarding ViewModel/Repo implementation, implementing automatic reloads for some data would have required major refactoring.
 Implemented swipe to refresh for Home list and profile review list to mitigate this.
 - In most cases error handling was left out
 - Didn't implement load more feature for the Rawg.Io api
+- Didn't implement liking feature since it would be a b**** to implement while using Json Server

 In case the main API (ran on a personal server from home) for the app is down and there's a logged in user DataStore the home page will show an error with the API error